dotnet/AspNetCore.Docs/aspnetcore/fundamentals/servers/kestrel.md

 ![Kestrel communicates indirectly with the Internet through a reverse proxy server, such as IIS, Nginx, or Apache](kestrel/_static/kestrel-to-internet.png)

-A reverse proxy is required for edge deployments (exposed to traffic from the Internet) for security reasons.
+A reverse proxy is required for public-facing edge server deployments (exposed to traffic from the Internet) for security reasons.
 The 1.x versions of Kestrel don't have a full complement of defenses against attacks, such as appropriate timeouts, size limits, and concurrent connection limits.

 ::: moniker-end